Stacktape

 CDN caching options

-If you do not specify caching options, Stacktape uses default caching options (depending on the target origin):
+If you don't specify any caching options, Stacktape uses the following defaults:

 Origin typeminTTLmaxTTLdefaultTTL